Learn about actual and potential costs

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers need to include the date when proposals are due and when award information will be available.

 Buyers should include any other benchmark dates relevant to their projects that suppliers will need to be aware of.

 Evaluate major factors to mitigate risk

 Binding and lamination machines have a medium level of supply chain risk.
-The price of inputs involved in the production of binding and laminating equipment tend to be fairly volatile.
-Manufacturers purchase electronic components, plastic and steel to produce binding and laminating machines, all of which experience price fluctuations often....
+The prices of inputs involved in the production of binding and laminating equipment tend to be fairly volatile.
+Manufacturers purchase electronic components, plastic and steel to produce binding and laminating machines, all of which experience price fluctuations as...
 Subscribe to learn more.